Goda’s Slave – Chapter 27: Goda’s Snake

 She dropped her bag onto the floor.
 She looked once again at the priestess, but this time with wariness.
 Kanna could feel the giant’s heart pounding still; she could feel the bashful warmth rising up to the giant’s face.

 “We’re playing with fire, Goda,” the priestess whispered.
 The pain had worn off from her expression, but her breaths still came in hard, and her eyes were trained on the giant intently.
-“Rem told me to keep away from you, and now I’m apt to agree with her.
+“Rem told me to keep away from you, and now I’m inclined to agree with her.
 You know better than to try to rescue me.
 You feel too entitled now.”

 “I don’t know what you mean.”